7Ragnarok7/DEDMAP/README.md

 $ chmod +x install.sh
 $ ./install.sh
 ```
-All the requirements will be installed automatically.
+All the additional requirements will be installed automatically.
 Just execute the "install.sh" file ;)

 ### Uninstallation :-